Emmanuel Rivera Player Props: Diamondbacks vs. Giants

 Emmanuel Rivera At The Plate

-- Rivera is batting .313 with one homer during his last games and is on a six-game hitting streak.
+- Rivera will look to extend his six-game hitting streak.
+He's batting .313 with one homer in his last outings.

+- Rivera has picked up a hit in 37 of 59 games this year, with multiple hits 17 times.

-- In 62.7% of his 59 games this season, Rivera has picked up at least one hit.
-He's also had 17 multi-hit games.
+- In 32.2% of his games this year, Rivera has had at least one RBI.
+He's picked up more than one in 6.8% and driven in three or more of his team's runs in one contest.

-- He has scored in 25 of 59 games this season, and more than once 6 times.
+- He has scored in 42.4% of his games this season, with more than one run scored in 10.2%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.